nanoMFG/VELP/doc/templates/SPD_template.md

 Experience level
 Type of interaction
-Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.-->
+Provide links to any user surveys, questionnaires, interviews, feedback or other relevant information.--> Two class of users are considered:
+1. Academic users (experimentalist and computationalist): The tool is designed to be simple for user in order to make it easy for experimentalist to use it by selecting the right materials.
+Computationalist also have the option to add further algorithms as well as data into the dataset of MA-VELP.
+2. Industry users: Similar to experimentalist they can use tool simply and guid their manfacturing toward more efficient one.

 ### 3.2 User Requirements
 <!-- Provide a list of issue links to document the main set of user requirements to be satisfied by this release.
 Use the user requirement template to draft thense issues.
 A well written user requirement should be easy to justify (Rational) and should be testable.
 List in order of priority as must have, should have or nice to have for each use case. -->